In this article

 • The method of payment

-Be aware of any additional requirements from the company or another governing body regarding the format or content of your self-generated receipt (or if they're not allowed in certain cases).
-These types of documents might be subject to greater scrutiny from the IRS, so make sure everything is totally clear, accurate, and legible on your receipt template.
+Be sure to check whether your company or another governing body has additional requirements for the format or content of your self-generated receipt—or if they're even allowed in certain cases.
+These documents might be subject to greater scrutiny from the IRS, so triple-check that everything is clear, accurate, and legible on your receipt template.

-When the IRS audits a business, the agency typically asks for certain documents, like expense receipts.
-These records are necessary to substantiate the company's income, expenses, deduction claims, and other financials reported on its tax returns.
+When the IRS audits your business, they’ll typically ask for certain documents, like expense receipts.
+These records are necessary to substantiate your company's income, expenses, deduction claims, and other financials reported on your tax returns.

-Having an organized system with all business receipts allows small business owners to provide the IRS with the evidence needed to review and check the accuracy of their claims.
-Once the agency examines the provided documentation, there might be follow-up questions for further clarification.
+Having an organized system with all business receipts allows you to provide the IRS with the evidence they need to review and check the accuracy of your claims.
+Once the agency examines the provided documentation, they may have follow-up questions for further clarification.

-If the auditor finds errors or discrepancies, they may recalculate what’s owed and impose penalties.
-Business owners who disagree with the findings can appeal, in which case having clearly organized receipts will further come in handy to support the re-examination.
+If an auditor finds errors or discrepancies, they may recalculate what you owe and impose penalties.
+You can appeal the findings if you disagree, in which case having organized business receipts will further come in handy to support the re-examination.

 Try Ramp for free